 Everyone is at risk for a data breach, particularly when hackers are becoming more adept at breaking into systems.
 It seems like every day we hear about another security breach.
 Unfortunately, breaches are detrimental to the future of your business.
 According to a study conducted by Ponemon Institute and IBM Security, it found that the average cost of a data breach worldwide is $3.86 million.
 That is a staggering amount, and once it happens to a business, it is difficult to come back from that.

 The best methods to protect your business and your customers data are to evaluate your existing manual processes, establish a security plan that follows PCI-compliant guidelines, and educate your team about best practices in cybersecurity.
 Eliminating manual processes that potentially expose sensitive customer data and instilling a security-first company culture can go a long way in protecting your organization from a data breach.
-And when looking for an online payment solution, make sure the product has features such as credit card number verification, tokenization, 2-step authentication which safeguard sensitive data and reduce human exposure to it.
+And when looking for an online payment solution, make sure the product has features such as credit card number verification, tokenization, 2-step authentication which safeguards sensitive data and reduces human exposure to it.
 These features can also decrease chargebacks and fraudulent activity.
 Everyone is vulnerable to data breaches, and it is critical to stay up-to-date on PCI-compliance and to educate your team, so they can be vigilant too.

 If your business wants to remain competitive and relevant, then you need to incorporate new forms of payment technology into your existing infrastructure.
 Customers want a simple and hassle-free payment experience, and it is up to you to provide that or you risk losing them to your competitors.